screencastify/castify-api-docs/README.md

 API Documentation and Demos for Screencastify API.

 ### About
-The Screencastify API allows users to share recordings with third-party Applications.
+The Screencastify API allows users to share recordings with third-party Applications/Sites.
 It is a pure client-side API, recordings are passed to Apps as regular [File](https://developer.mozilla.org/en/docs/Web/API/File) objects (like a regular file upload).

+Screencastify can be configured to "Record for an App".
+This automatically shares new recordings with the configured App.
+It's the responsibilty of the App to handle and store such recordings.

 ### Getting started
 * Configure a new App in the